prosperReigns/alx-low_level_programming/0x00-hello_world/README.md

 our sources code is complied to create an executable file with the name cisfun

-#4-puts.c
+# 4. Hello, puts

 A script with prints out a statement using c puts()

+# 5. Hello, printf

+Is a program sends a formatted string to the standard output(the display) using the c prinf function